mobilabsolutions/stash-sdk-backend/README.md

   - payment-ws, listens on port 8080
   - payment-notifications, listens on port 8082

 To shut down the services gracefully run `ctrl+c`.
-To reset the data of the environment run `docker-compose down`.
+To reset the data of the environment run `docker-compose down -v`.

 If you want to create a database instance on your own, you will need to set the configuration properties below.
 You can either put them in your local `application-properties.local`, or define the environment variables: